Traction devices like ice cleats, microspikes, and crampons make it easier and safer to enjoy winter hiking and walking.

 Icer’s XT are the ice cleat of choice for Canada Post and many tour companies.
 The Vibram foot bed is flexible and provides insulation from the cold, and the replaceable metal screws offer good traction.
 These cleats attach with two adjustable straps so they aren’t as quick to put on and take off as the other types, though fastening straps is easier than stretching a rubber harness if you have arthritis in your hands.
 Screws and straps can be replaced as they get worn out, so one pair could last several years!

-We used Icers on the Maligne Canyon Ice Walk Tour and found them great on the snow covered paved trail and frozen creek bed, but found ourselves slipping a bit on uneven terrain, so I’d recommend them for urban use, not hiking.
-Available at Amazon.
+We used Icers on the Maligne Canyon Ice Walk Tour and found them great on the snow covered paved trail, but found ourselves slipping a bit on the frozen creekbed where the ice was uneven, so I’d recommend them for urban use, not hiking.

 Yaktrax Pro are popular and affordable ice cleats that are easy to put on and remove with an over-the-foot strap to keep them securely attached.
-The steel coils provide decent traction, but take longer to get used to than studs or screws.
-Available from Amazon, MEC, and Sport Chek.
+The steel coils provide decent traction, but don’t feel as natural underfoot as studs or screws, and reviewers say they break easily too (though I’ve use mine to shovel the walk for several years and they’re still in great shape).

 Ice Cleats for Kids

 Yaktrax 8001 Walker (and Yaktrax Pro) are lightweight and affordable, and one of the only ice cleats that come in size XS and stay on.
 Sizing: Women’s 2.5-6 / Men’s 1-4.5.
-Recommended for: sidewalks and paved trails.
-Parents recommend securing them with zipties if they’re a bit too big.
-Available on Amazon.
+Parents recommend securing them with zipties across the top of your kid’s boots if the cleats are slightly too big.

-We have also tested the Hillsound Trail Crampons (above) for two seasons and found them to be great on icy trails.
+We have tested the Hillsound Trail Crampons for four seasons and found them to be great on icy trails.
 The Hillsounds boast eleven 2/3-inch (1.7 cm) long carbon steel spikes, stainless steel chains, an elastomer harness, a strap across the top to prevent the ice cleats from shifting (though they should not move around if you purchase the correct size), and tote bag.
-Hillsound is a Canadian company based in Vancouver, BC.
-Purchase Hillsound Trail Crampons at Altitude Sports, Amazon, and Sport Chek.
+They’re very similar in quality and design to the Kahtoolas, but are bulkier (due to the strap and longer spikes) and heavier.
+A big plus for me, however, is that Hillsound is a Canadian company based in Vancouver, BC!

 For pitchy trails covered in packed snow and ice, the Kahtoola K-10 Hiking Crampons will give you all the traction you need and stay in place all day long.
 I have used these crampons – the lightest on the market – on winter ridge walks and didn’t experience any slipping and sliding.
-They are easy to walk in, but they are sharp, so use caution around kids and pets.
+They are easy to walk in, but the teeth are big and sharp, so use caution around kids and pets.

 Ten 3/4 inch (1.9 cm) long spikes made of 4130 chromoly steel bite into ice and snow, while the stainless steel LeafSpring® Flex Bar allows the crampons to flex with flexible footwear so you can “move fast and light over non-technical terrain.”
 (Note: these light crampons are not intended for mountaineering.)
 The K-10s have a 2-strap binding system that allows you to secure the front and back separately and get the perfect fit.
 Once you have adjusted the size, simply buckle and unbuckle the bindings to fasten or remove them.
-Snow Release Skins (SRS) are included, but I haven’t tried them yet.
+Snow Release Skins (SRS) are included to prevent snow from balling up underfoot.

 While the K-10s do not come with a tote bag (sold separately), you can buckle the crampons to your backpack when they’re not in use.
 Make sure to dry them before storing them (wipe with a cloth) to prevent rust.

-Kahtoola K10 Hiking Crampons are available at: Altitude Sports and Amazon.
+Kahtoola K10 Hiking Crampons are available at: Altitude Sports, Amazon, and Valhalla Pure Outfitters.

 Purchasing Considerations

 Size matters.
 Will you be using traction devices with runners, hiking boots, or winter boots?
-Check the size chart and manufacturer’s recommendations, and size up accordingly to ensure the traction devices will go on easily and stay on.
+Check the size chart and manufacturer’s recommendations, and get the right size for your footwear to ensure the traction devices will go on easily and stay on.
 Most cleat/crampon sizes correspond with shoe size, but Icers cleats correspond to the actual length of your boot.

 Buy high quality traction devices (vs knockoffs that rust or break), or consider ice cleats with replaceable screws/studs to be friendly to the environment and your wallet.